ra1zzzengpt/cli-messanger/README.md

 ## Example Workflow

-1. Start either server.
+1. Start either server (after generating a certificate).
 2. Launch the client: `./build/cli_messanger`.
-3. On first launch, enter server host, port, and your nickname — saved to `save.json` (encrypted).
+3. On first launch, enter the server URL (e.g. `https://127.0.0.1:5000`) and your nickname — saved to `save.json` (encrypted).
 4. Register a new account, then login.
 Credentials are stored locally for auto-login.
 5. On subsequent launches the client pings the server and logs in automatically.
 6. In the Chats menu, add a peer by their ID and start messaging.